-- main types of heart failure - medicines you may be offered - devices that might be considered appropriate - importance of being treated by a multidisciplinary team - importance of rehabilitation - importance of looking after yourself and managing your condition
+- · main types of heart failure - · medicines you may be offered - · devices that might be considered appropriate - importance of being treated by a multidisciplinary team - importance of rehabilitation - importance of looking after yourself and managing your condition

 This document is not intended as a guide on how the heart works, nor can it be exhaustive.
-The topics included in this document have links that will direct the interested reader to the appropriate sections in the 2021 ESC Clinical Practice Guidelines1.
+Readers interested in details of the recommendations are kindly referred to the 2021 ESC Clinical Practice Guidelines and the 2023 Focused Update.